Volunteer Income Tax Assistance

 All candidates for the baccalaureate degree must satisfactorily complete 30 or more hours of curricular, extracurricular, or co-curricular service-learning.

 UW-Eau Claire accounting majors can satisfy at least one-half of their service learning requirement through participation in the Volunteer Income Tax Assistance (VITA) course, Acct 404.
 Acct 404 is required for all accounting majors, and has Acct 321, Introduction to Income Tax Accounting as a pre-requisite.

 UW-Eau Claire students working in the VITA program must register for ACCT 404, Income Tax Assistance (Accounting 404 is also available for graduate credit).
-The course provides students with instruction in stage and federal personal income taxes in conjunction with the IRS/Volunteer Income Tax Assistance program.
+The course provides students with a practical application of individual income tax laws in conjunction with the IRS/Volunteer Income Tax Assistance program.

 For more information, contact Brenda Thalacker, VITA coordinator, UW-Eau Claire Department of Accounting and Finance.

 Other Accounting Service-Learning Opportunities

 Accounting students can also receive service-learning credits through the Student Accounting Society/Beta Alpha Psi and some accounting classes.
 Students may earn credit for service-learning projects through Acct 210.
 For more information, contact Dr. Raj Aroskar, chair, UW-Eau Claire Department of Accounting and Finance.